BierDav/Kotlinmailer/guide/docs/index.md

-# Welcome to SimpleKotlinMail
+# Welcome to Kotlinmailer

-SimpleKotlinMail is a Kotlin Email API - coroutine based, easy to use and modern!
+Kotlinmailer is a Kotlin Email API - coroutine based, easy to use and modern!
 You can use it for both clientside and serverside projects, meaning you can **send** and **receive** emails.

 ### Coroutines